Skip to main content

 Key Quotes

-"The penalty rule in England is an interference with freedom of contract.
-It is a blatant interference.
-It is, to that extent, anomalous."
+"The penalty rule is an interference with freedom of contract.
+It undermines the certainty which parties are entitled to expect of the law."

 Subsequent Treatment